Ford-Cosworth HB engine: 1993: McLaren

 Ayrton Senna's effort concealed the power deficits of his engine.
 With the old HB V, he won three races in the first half of the season.
 The European Grand Prix at Donington Park, which is one of the "ten best races in Formula 1", is considered historic, mainly because of Senna's outstanding overtaking maneuver on the first lap.
 After starting from fourth place and falling back to fifth place in the initial phase, Senna overtook Damon Hill, Alain Prost (both Williams), Michael Schumacher (Benetton), and Karl Wendlinger (Sauber) in front of him on the first lap on a wet track and took the lead.
 In addition, Senna lapped the entire field except for second-placed Hill and set the fastest lap of the race, including a pit stop.
 Senna achieved further victories with the HB V in Brazil and Monaco.
 With the HB VIII, he won in Japan and Australia.
-In Japan, Senna also achieved the first (and ultimately only) pole position for an HB engine; it was the first pole position for a Cosworth engine since the 1983 Brazilian Grand Prix (achieved by Keke Rosberg in a Williams).
+In Australia, Senna also achieved the first (and ultimately only) pole position for an HB engine; it was the first pole position for a Cosworth engine since the 1983 Brazilian Grand Prix (achieved by Keke Rosberg in a Williams).
 Senna and McLaren finished second in the Drivers' and Constructors' Championships respectively.

 1993 and 1994: Minardi

 After the Italian team Minardi competed with Ferrari engines in 1991 and Lamborghini engines in 1992, the 1993 season started with HB customer engines.
 While the other HB customers received the engines from Cosworth and only had the maintenance carried out by Grand Prix Engines Services (Tom Walkinshaw Racing), in the case of Minardi's the engines came directly from GPES or TWR.
 These were the HB-III blocks that Walkinshaw had raced in the 1991 Jaguar XJR-14 Group C sportscar in the 1991 World Sportscar Championship.
 They were at the 1990 level of development when Minardi took them over.
 The lease price that year was $2.4 million.
 In the first races of the year, Minardi was surprisingly successful with the technically very simple M193 designed by Gustav Brunner; good results were mostly achieved in difficult weather conditions.
 At the rainy season opener on the Kyalami Grand Prix Circuit, Christian Fittipaldi finished fourth and secured three valuable championship points for the team.
 His teammate Fabrizio Barbazza also finished sixth in the European Grand Prix and in the following race at Imola.
-In Monacofinally Fittipaldi finished fifth again.
+In Monaco finally Fittipaldi finished fifth again.
 Minardi had thus scored seven championship points after the sixth race and was ahead of Scuderia Ferrari in the interim classification of the constructors' championship.
 After that, however, no more points were added.
 In total, Minardi scored seven championship points in 1993 and finished eighth in the constructors' championship.
 It was able to outperform established teams like Arrows/Footwork (four points, ninth place) or Tyrrell (no point, 13th place) as well as the better-financed Jordan team (three points, eleventh place).